 A good lawyer will know how to gather the right evidence and present it in the most compelling way.
 You will need to show that the other party was negligent in your accident and is liable for your damages.

-Plus, having a trusted motorcycle accident on your case will show the insurance companies that you are serious about pursuing a fair compensation—and you’re not afraid to fight for it.
+Plus, having a trusted motorcycle accident on your case will show the insurance companies that you are serious about pursuing fair compensation—and you’re not afraid to fight for it.
 You’re more likely to get a better settlement offer if the insurance company can see that you have strong legal representation on your side.

 Protecting Your Rights